Battle of Hohenlinden: Crisis

 At 11:00 am, Decaen came up in support of Drouet's brigade near the southern edge of the battlefield.
 The situation was very fluid, with units blundering into each other in a heavy snowfall.
 The fresh infusion of French troops finally broke through the opposition.
 Drouet led his troops north to the highway, where the 8th Line still battled Liechtenstein's cavalry.
 Spearheaded by the Polish Danube Legion, Decaen turned east to grapple with Riesch.
 Decaen's men overcame Riesch's small columns one by one and pushed them back to the heights of Albaching.
 The Austrian managed to hold onto his hilltop position and capture 500 French soldiers while suffering 900 casualties.

 Sensing victory, Moreau ordered Grenier's divisions and Grouchy to attack around noon.
 Undeterred by Latour's weak pressure on his front, Ney swung to his right and began pounding Kollowrat's troops.
-Pressing his attack, he overran their positions, capturing 1,000 soldiers and ten cannon.
+Pressing his attack, he overran their positions, capturing 1,000 soldiers and ten cannons.
 Grouchy also returned to the offensive.
 Hemmed in on three sides by Ney, Grouchy and Richepanse, Kollowrat's column finally disintegrated in a disorderly rout.
 Archduke John escaped capture on a fast horse, but many of his men were not so lucky and thousands of demoralized Austrians and Bavarians surrendered.
 In addition, over 60 artillery pieces fell into French hands.

 Latour learned of the left center column's fate when its fugitives flooded the nearby woods.
 Abandoning his position, he retreated to Isen, leaving Kienmayer to fend for himself.
 When Kienmayer got news of Kollowrat's destruction, he ordered his division commanders to fall back.
 After a brief fight against Legrand on the north flank, Archduke Ferdinand pulled back with General-major Karl von Vincent's dragoon brigade covering his withdrawal.
 Legrand reported fewer than 300 casualties while rounding up 500 prisoners and three guns.
 Thanks to Schwarzenberg's able combat leadership, his division escaped a very tight spot.
 At one point, a French officer came forward under a flag of truce to demand his surrender, but the Austrian successfully disengaged his command and brought them to safety that evening without the loss of a single cannon.